 Find out the mature size of the plant, and select plants appropriate for the space.
 Buying a tree in a 5 gallon container may seem perfect for your 15’ space.
-But if that tree matures to 30’, you’ve got a problem that can only be fixed by constant pruning as the tree ages—which is not healthy for the plant.
+But if that tree matures to 30’, you’ve got a problem that can only be fixed by constant pruning as the tree ages—which is not healthy for the plant and ends up costing extra in time or money.
 So check the tag or ask your nursery professional.
 Plants we stock are appropriate for the zone we live in.

 Fortunately, the dryness of the desert means that we don’t have a lot of fungal or bacterial issues with our plants.
 So, many plant problems result from inadequate watering.
 Like people, plants “sweat” (called transpiration) to keep cool.
 And, like people, if they don’t have enough water, they’ll become stressed.
 So try the 1-2-3 rule (above) to make sure your plant is getting the water it needs.
 If you still have an issue, take a picture of the infected plant—or, better yet, take plant tissue to the University of Arizona Cooperative Extension office and they can help diagnose the problem for you.